-At Chetwynd Primary Academy we value the role that reading plays in a child's education and, indeed, as a key life skill that will prepare them up for future endeavours.
+At Chetwynd Spencer Academy we value the role that reading plays in a child's education and, indeed, as a key life skill that will prepare them up for future endeavours.

 Our Phonics provision is outstanding.
 Using the Notts County Council scheme (updated to align with the phonics requirement in the New Curriculum), our children are taught daily, for 20 minutes - whole class and small, targeted groups - across F2 and KS1 to ensure they are challenged constantly.
 Using small group work allows staff to pinpoint any individual who may need additional support in this area and will plan intervention activities if required.
 Teachers will always keep you informed if your child is having additional support.
 Planning is completed collaboratively and regularly reviewed to ensure consistency, progression and continuity for all pupils.
 There are opportunities throughout the year for parents/carers to attend phonics training sessions, observing how phonics is taught and giving them the knowledge required to best support their children with reading and writing at home.
 Our Sounds & Syllables spelling strategy is built upon excellent phonic knowledge across the whole school.